 This research is a collaboration of mathematicians, ecologists and biologists,

 environmental engineers, and software professionals.
 See below for our research goals.

 - Short course on teaching individual- and agent-based modeling.

-In June 2016, we will conducted our annual one-week short course intended to help instructors,
+Each summer, we teach a one-week short course intended to help instructors,

 course web site.